Austronesian languages

-Most Austronesian languages are spoken by island dwellers.
-Only a few languages, such as Malay and the Chamic languages, are indigenous to mainland Asia.
-Many Austronesian languages have very few speakers, but the major Austronesian languages are spoken by tens of millions of people.
-For example, Indonesian is spoken by 199 million people.
-This makes it the eleventh most-spoken language in the world.
-Approximately twenty Austronesian languages are official in their respective countries (see the list of major and official Austronesian languages).
+Most Austronesian languages are spoken by the people of Insular Southeast Asia and Oceania.
+Only a few languages, such as Urak Lawoiʼ and the Chamic languages (except Acehnese), are indigenous to mainland Asia, or Malagasy which is the only Austronesian language indigenous to Insular East Africa.
+There are few Austronesian languages which have populations exceeding a few thousand, but a handful have speaking populations in the millions; Indonesian, the most widely spoken, has around 252 million speakers, making it the tenth most-spoken language in the world.
+Approximately twenty Austronesian languages are official in their respective countries.

 By the number of languages they include, Austronesian and Niger–Congo are the two largest language families in the world.
 They each contain roughly one-fifth of the world's languages.
-The geographical span of Austronesian was the largest of any language family before the spread of Indo-European in the colonial period.
-It ranged from Madagascar off the southeastern coast of Africa to Easter Island in the eastern Pacific.
-Hawaiian, Rapa Nui, Māori, and Malagasy (spoken on Madagascar) are the geographic outliers.
+The geographical span of Austronesian was the largest of any language family in the first half of the second millennium CE, before the spread of Indo-European languages in the colonial period.
+It ranges from Madagascar to Easter Island in the eastern Pacific.

 According to Robert Blust (1999), Austronesian is divided into several primary branches, all but one of which are found exclusively in Taiwan.
 The Formosan languages of Taiwan are grouped into as many as nine first-order subgroups of Austronesian.
-All Austronesian languages spoken outside Taiwan (including its offshore Yami language) belong to the Malayo-Polynesian (sometimes called Extra-Formosan) branch.
+All Austronesian languages spoken outside the Taiwan mainland (including its offshore Yami language) belong to the Malayo-Polynesian (sometimes called Extra-Formosan) branch.